-There are two categories of children's hospitals that may be eligible for CHGME payments in FY 2016, depending on the funding appropriated to the program.
-New hospitals that are applying for the CHGME program include hospitals that are eligible as a "Newly Qualified Hospital" or hospitals that are new to the CHGME program but qualify under the "Currently Eligible Hospitals" requirements.
+There are two categories of children's hospitals that may be eligible for CHGME payments in FY 2018, depending on the funding appropriated to the program - "Currently Eligible Hospitals" or "Newly Qualified Hospitals."
+Hospitals that are applying for the first time for the CHGME program may be hospitals that are eligible as a "Newly Qualified Hospital" or hospitals that are new to the CHGME program but qualify under the "Currently Eligible Hospitals" requirements.

 - a.
-Currently Eligible Hospitals: Children's hospitals that met the eligibility requirements prior to the Children's Hospital GME Support Reauthorization Act of 2013 remain eligible for the program.
-These children's hospitals must meet the following criteria: - 1) It participates in an approved graduate medical education (GME) residency training program; - 2) It has a Medicare provider payment agreement; - 3) It is excluded from the Medicare Inpatient Prospective Payment System (IPPS) under section 1886(d)(1)(B)(iii)3 of the Social Security Act and its accompanying regulations; and - 4) It is a "freestanding" children's hospital. - b.
-Newly Qualified Hospitals: As per the Children's Hospital GME Support Reauthorization Act of 2013, a freestanding hospital may be eligible for CHGME payments depending on the level of funding appropriated to the program if it meets the following criteria: - 1) It has a Medicare payment agreement and that is excluded from the Medicare inpatient hospital prospective payment system (IPPS) pursuant to section 1886(d)(1)(B) of the Social Security Act and its accompanying regulations; - 2) Its inpatients are predominantly individuals under 18 years of age;
+Currently Eligible Hospitals: Includes children's hospitals that meet the original eligibility requirements for CHGME payments that were established prior to the Children's Hospital GME Support Reauthorization Act of 2013.
+These children's hospitals must meet the following criteria: - 1) Participate in an approved GME residency training program; - 2) Have a Medicare provider payment agreement; - 3) Are excluded from the Medicare Inpatient Prospective Payment System (IPPS) under section 1886(d)(1)(B)(iii)4 of the Social Security Act (SSA) and its accompanying regulations; and - 4) Are "freestanding" children's hospitals. - b.
+Newly Qualified Hospitals: As per the Children's Hospital GME Support Reauthorization Act of 2013, a freestanding hospital may be eligible for CHGME payments depending on the level of funding appropriated to the program if it meets the following criteria: